BattletechModders/cFixes/README.md

     vehiclechassisdef_MANTICORE.json - fixed armor and internals
     vehiclechassisdef_SCORPION - moved AP hardpoint from Turret to Front vehiclechassisdef_STRIKER.json - fixed armor and internals
+    vehiclechassisdef_STRIKER_Narc.json - fixed IS to 20 from 10
     vehiclechassisdef_SWIFTWIND.json - fixed armor and internals
     vehiclechassisdef_SWIFTWIND_ARMORED.json - fixed Tonnage and armor and internals